madisonweidner/Music-Data-Project/README.md

 Research Questions:
 * What artists are most listened to?
-* When do they listen to music the most?
-(Time of day, time of year, time of month, etc.)
+* What time of day do they listen to music the most?
 * What tracks are played most frequently?
-* What track do they skip the most?
+* What tracks do they skip the most?
 * What factors increase the probability that a track will be skipped?

 ## **SELECTION OF DATA**